Course Title: | Calculus II | Days: | Monday & Wednesday |

 Learning Objectives: a) Write an infinite series using sigma notation. b) Find the nth partial sum of an infinite series. c) Define the convergence or divergence of an infinite series. d) Identify a geometric series. e) Apply the Geometric Series Test. f) Find the sum of a convergent geometric series. g) Identify a telescoping series. h) Find the sum of a telescoping series.

-Learning Objectives: a) Use the Divergence Test to determine whether a series diverges. b) Use the Integral Test to determine whether a series converges or diverges. c) Use the $p$-Series Test to determine whether a series converges or diverges. d) Estimate the sum of a series by finding bounds on its remainder term.
+Learning Objectives: a) Use the Divergence Test to determine whether a series diverges. b) Use the Integral Test to determine whether a series converges or diverges. c) Estimate the sum of a series by finding bounds on its remainder term.

 Learning Objectives: a) Use the Direct Comparison Test to determine whether a series converges or diverges. b) Use the Limit Comparison Test to determine whether a series converges or diverges.